vatbub/kotlinPreferences/Readme.md

 object MyComplexSetting : Key<MyValue>(
         uniqueName = "myComplexSetting",
         defaultValue = MyValue(),
-        parser = { it: String -> // This method is called to convert a String into a MyVale-instance val split = it.split(";")
+        parser = { it: String -> // This method is called to convert a String into a MyValue-instance val split = it.split(";")
             MyValue(split[0], split[1].toInt())
         },